29 May 2023

 Free financial literacy courses on super and retirement planning

 Our education team offers a range of free online webinars for all members and non-members.
 Several of these are available on demand to watch at any time.
-The sessions are a great way to improve knowledge of super or retirement planning, and build confidence.
-Super is a large asset, and an important one to understand through a member’s working life.
+The sessions are a great way to improve knowledge of super or retirement planning and build confidence.

 References:

-1. The Association of Superannuation Funds of Australia Limited (ASFA), Developments in account balances - Superannuation account balances for various demographic groups, March 2022.
-Data extracted for ASFA from the HILDA data base.
+- The Association of Superannuation Funds of Australia Limited (ASFA), Superannuation balances of First Nations individuals, July 2024.
+Data extracted for ASFA from the HILDA data base